GDPR compliance and privacy statement

 Right of access

 Clients have the right to check what data I have stored for them and I will provide information on this within 48 hours of their request.
+Third parties must request this from their contact rather than from me.

 Right to get data corrected

 If a client finds I have incorrect data for them, upon their request by email I will amend that data.
+See note on third parties above.

 Right to data portability

 I do not hold any complicated data outside of a client’s name, address and email address and work files.
 If a client wishes to obtain this data to move it to another supplier, I will provide all data to them within 48 hours.
+See note on third parties above.

 How do I share data and what do I share?